 - Please, do not come to your appointment if you have a fever, cough, shortness of breath, new loss of taste or smell, or have had close, in-person contact with someone who has tested positive for the COVID virus within the past 14 days.
 If symptoms are severe, call 911 or go directly to one of our Prompt or Urgent Care locations or Emergency Services departments.

 When you have an emergency, it’s reassuring to know that our skilled emergency medical teams are always here to provide exceptional care when you need it most.

 Expert care for you

-Bringing advanced emergency and trauma care right to your neighborhood, CHI Franciscan has locations throughout the Puget Sound.
+Bringing advanced emergency and trauma care right to your neighborhood, Virginia Mason Franciscan Health has locations throughout the Puget Sound.
 Our Emergency Services departments offer you:

 - 24/seven care, including advanced care for heart attack and stroke

 - Diagnostic imaging